susantiyuni/digital-afterlife-analysis/README.md

 # Between Death and Data: Algorithmic Afterlives and the Ethics of Digital Continuity

-This repository contains the data and code for the paper: **“Between Death and Data: Algorithmic Afterlives and the Ethics of Digital Continuity.”** The study examines public perceptions and emotional responses to AI-mediated interactions with representations of the deceased, using data from YouTube comments.
+This repository contains the data and code for the paper: **“Between Death and Data: Algorithmic Afterlives and the Ethics of Digital Continuity.”** The analysis examines public perceptions and emotional responses to AI-mediated interactions with representations of the deceased, using data from YouTube comments.

 ## Overview